KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Joshua put an arm around her and pulled her to his side.
 She was wearing a white and pink Hello Kitty sleep shirt with fuzzy pink slippers.
 Not exactly dressed for public, but then she had half of his closet filled with her own attire so probably figured it was pointless to get dressed.
 Josha turned to look up at her.
 "Do you know Jo's last name?"

 Dancia read his screen and could see that he was doing searches for her all over the dark web.
-She looked down at him, the pale safrin light of the montior made her fair skin glow.
+She looked down at him, the pale saffron light of the monitor made her fair skin glow.
 "No."

 "There's been another murder."

-Dancia stared down at him, her eyes dialated.
+Dancia stared down at him, her eyes dilated.
 "Who?"

 "Van.
 Stabbed like Teddy only he was outside his home."

 Dancia shed a tear as she put her arms around Joshua.
 He held onto her as she cried.
 They had known Van for over four years.
-He had just wandered into Bashers one afternoon and started playing games with the teenagers.
+He had just wandered into Mashers one afternoon and started playing games with the teenagers.
 Life as a patent attorney was boring and he loved to escape reality in games.

 Dancia rested her head against Joshua's and started reading his browser tabs.
 "Do you think Jo is the killer?"